Krishnann-s/Java-and-Spring-Practice-Exercises/README.md

-# Core-Java
+# Java and Spring Framework
-This Repository consists of topic wise Core Java Exercises
+This Repository consists of topic wise Core Java and Spring core, Spring Boot, Spring Data JPA Exercises with solution.